Though we have separated these dimensions out for the purpose of this lesson, please note that these dimensions are interconnected and interrelated.

 In an essay of at least 500 words answer the following: How do you connect with the experiential and emotional dimension of the Force?

-Assignment 3: Mythic and Narrative Dimension
+Part 3: Mythic and Narrative Dimension

 Note: the terms “myth” and “mythological” in this context are not to be construed as something “false”, but rather “meta-true” (a metaphor which is almost always applicable).